awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 1. In Windows PowerShell, run `./SysprepInstance.ps1`\.
 The script is located in the following directory by default: `C:\ProgramData\Amazon\EC2-Windows\Launch\Scripts`\.

-You are logged off the instance, and the instance shuts down\.
-If you check the **Instances** page in the Amazon EC2 console, the instance state changes from `running` to `stopping`, and then finally to `stopped`\.
-At this point, it's safe to create an AMI from this instance\.
+You are logged off the instance and the instance shuts down\.
+If you check the **Instances** page in the Amazon EC2 console, the instance state changes from `running` to `stopping`, and then to `stopped`\.
+At this point, it is safe to create an AMI from this instance\.

 ### Updating metadata/KMS routes for Server 2016 when launching a custom AMI<a name="update-metadata-KMS"></a>